 - Business Financing Loans

 How Does GeekPay Compare?

-The most notable differences between I noticed between the two are as follows…
+The most notable differences I noticed between the two are as follows…

 - GeekPay has a much more user-friendly (and mobile responsive) design and layout.

-- GeekPay requires a higher monthly cost, but doesn't require setup fees for each new loan.
+- GeekPay requires a higher monthly cost for more than one loan but doesn't require setup fees for each new loan.